 Background

 Exocrine pancreatic insufficiency associated to fat malabsorption in patients with CF is classically treated with pancreatic enzyme replacement therapy (PERT).
 Despite PERT, intestinal fat absorption remains insufficient in several patients with CF. A significant delay in the small intestinal transit and a deficient buffering capacity required to neutralize gastric acid in the proximal small bowel of patients with CF may have impact on timely release of PERT (Gelfond D et al, 2013).
-Based on this background previous data indicate that acid suppressive drugs could be helpful in individual CF patients to optimize fat absorption and/or nutritional status.
+Based on this background it has been indicated that acid suppressive drugs could be helpful in individual CF patients to optimize fat absorption and/or nutritional status.

 As derived from registry data and epidemiological reports gastroesophageal reflux (GER) is common in patients with CF, with a reported prevalence ranging from 35 to 81%.
 Despite more than 50% of U.S. patients with CF were being treated with proton pump inhibitors it is not still clear whether GER may lead to more severe lung disease, including lower pulmonary function and increased numbers of respiratory exacerbations.
 Data regarding safety and efficacy of acid and non-acid agents in CF are lacking.